About Us – Charitable Support

 Vision Care for Homeless People

-In 2017, Rawlings Opticians are raising funds for the UK charity Vision Care for Homeless People. www.visioncarecharity.org It is a charity set up to provide eye care services to homeless and other vulnerable people in an accessible and friendly environment in which they feel safe, welcome, and comfortable.
-Vision Care for Homeless People run clinic s in London, including for Crisis at Christmas, Birmingham, Brighton, Manchester, Exeter and Leeds, which are staffed by volunteer Optometrists and dispensing opticians.
+In 2017, Rawlings raised funds for the UK charity Vision Care for Homeless People. www.visioncarecharity.org It is a charity set up to provide eye care services to homeless and other vulnerable people in an accessible and friendly environment in which they feel safe, welcome, and comfortable.
+Vision Care for Homeless People run clinic s in London, including for Crisis at Christmas, Birmingham, Brighton, Manchester, Exeter and Leeds, which are staffed by volunteer Optometrists and Dispensing Opticians.

 Other good causes which we are proud to support are: